 Wood shavings are a waste byproduct of wood used in construction work and furniture.
 This waste becomes a huge burden to dispose of.
 However since certain processes have been developed that use certain types of wood waste like shavings, thereby reducing the financial as well as environmental cost of wasting these materials.
 Wood shavings are chiefly used for pet bedding products.
 They provide for good bedding material for our pets and other domesticated animals as they are soft and make a good bed for these pets to rest or sleep on.

 Cedar and pine wood shavings are generally available pet bedding products.
 However, there has been a lot of discussion over the safety aspects of these beddings among exotic pet owners.
-Cedar and pine shavings have become popular as pet bedding material because they have a pleasant aroma about them thus controlling bad odor.
+Cedar and pine shavings have become popular as pet bedding material because they have a pleasant aroma about them thus controlling bad odour.
 They also have some natural insecticidal properties as they tend to repel bugs.
 These softwood shavings smell nice because of the content of volatile compounds like aromatic hydrocarbons and phenols.
 However, these compounds have been considered a possible health risk, especially regarding respiratory problems.

 Studies in the laboratory have shown fairly dramatic variations in liver enzymes on animals used to cedar bedding.
 This can actually affect the metabolism of drugs including anesthetics, but there is not sufficient information to draw conclusions of a direct link between these changes and clinical symptoms.
 The variations in liver enzymes may be challenging for research animals, but the influence on pets hasn’t really be studied.